CompositionalIT/farmer/docs/content/api-overview/resources/managed-identity.md

 #### Example: Federated Identity Credentials

 A federated identity credential allows the exchange of an OpenID Connect (OIDC) token for an Azure Entra ID token.
 The audience, issuer, and subject of the OIDC token are registered as a federated identity credential so that Entra ID will issue the access token.
-Federated identity credentials are a foundation for enabling workload identity federation and removes the need to manage client secrets when connecting to Azure resources for an OIDC identity provider.
+Federated identity credentials are a foundation for enabling workload identity federation and remove the need to manage client secrets when connecting to Azure resources for an OIDC identity provider.

-The example below create a user assigned identity and then adds a federated identity credential to associate that identity with pull requests from a github repository.
+The example below creates a user assigned identity and then adds a federated identity credential to associate that identity with pull requests from a GitHub repository.
 This can be used to enable GitHub Actions to access Azure infrastructure under this identity.

 ```fsharp
 open Farmer.Builders